websanco/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/updating-your-dxp-instance-to-a-new-minor-version.md

 ## Updating and Deploying a New Version of DXP

+First, if you are updating a 7.3+ version of DXP, then set an environment variable to allow modules to upgrade:

+1. In the DXP Cloud console, click on the Liferay service in the desired environment.

+1. Click the *Environment Variables* tab.

+1. Add the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` variable to the list with a value of `true`.

+1. Click the Save Changes button.

-Minor version updates to Liferay DXP require a change to your project's repository.
+Minor version updates to Liferay DXP also require a change to your project's repository.

 If you are using [clustered services](./setting-up-clustering-in-dxp-cloud.md) and updating to any version that changes the Liferay database schema (such as a [service pack](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.html#service-packs)), then follow [these steps](#updating-to-a-new-service-pack-with-clustering-enabled).

-Otherwise, perform these steps to update the version of your DXP installation:
+Otherwise, perform these steps to update and deploy changes in your project repository:

 1. Find the tag for the version of Liferay you are updating to on [Docker Hub](https://hub.docker.com/r/liferay/dxp/tags).

-1. Change the value of the `liferay.workspace.docker.image.liferay` property in [`liferay/gradle.properties`](./introduction-to-the-liferay-dxp-service.md#choosing-a-version):
+1. In your repository, change the value of the `liferay.workspace.docker.image.liferay` property in [`liferay/gradle.properties`](./introduction-to-the-liferay-dxp-service.md#choosing-a-version) to the new version's tag:

     ```properties
     liferay.workspace.docker.image.liferay=liferay/dxp:7.3.10-ga1
     ```

+1. Add this environment variable to the `env` block in your repository's `liferay/LCP.json` file:

+    ```json
+    {
+        "LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN": "true"
+    }
+    ```

 1. [Deploy the change](./deploying-to-the-liferay-service.md) to the desired environment's `liferay` service.

+1. If you do not intend to allow modules to upgrade when upgrading to new fix packs or service packs in the future, then remove the `LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN` environment variable you previously added to the Liferay service's Environment Variables page.

 Once you have deployed the changes, the `liferay` service restarts and begins any upgrade steps necessary to complete the update.